 Mary and Ned come over and calm me down.
-I start laughing at being so stupid for crying because I’m happy.
+I start laughing at being so stupid for crying because I am happy.
 Max sits beside me, looking worried about my tears.
 Rocky shows up to tease Max.
-He isn’t stoned, so he reverses roles and chases the black cat all over the yard.
+He is not stoned, so he reverses roles and chases the black cat all over the yard.
 The table with cake and ice cream is knocked over and all the streamers strung around the yard are pulled down and wrapped around Max slowing down his attempt to catch Rocky.
 The cat jumps into the trees, stymieing Max.
 Robby decides to chase Rocky up the tree.
 We all follow.
-We all stop at the top, sitting on various branches.
+We stop at the top, sitting on various branches.
 Everyone sings ‘Happy Birthday’ to me and the entire neighborhood.
 All the neighbor dogs join in by howling, including Max.
 Rocky is petrified from being so high up in the tree.
-No one tells him to not look down.
+No one tells him not to look down.
 Robby carries him down, being rewarded with a swipe of claws across his face once back on firm ground.
 Rocky hisses and jumps out of his arms.
 Robby has three slices across his left cheek.
 He likes it.
 Weirdo.

 “You just need to not overdo it,” he advises.
 They all have been taking lessons from Robby.

 We continue to explore the neighborhood through the trees.
 Our favorite vantage spot is the large, expansive rubber tree outside the town library.
 Often we whistle at passersby to see if anyone ever looks up.
-It never happens, although many people look confused and even stop to discover who’s calling them.
+It never happens, although many people look confused and even stop to discover who is calling them.
 It’s hilarious.
 We try not to laugh at their confusion.
 We call ourselves the Ghosts of Gables Past.

 “You’re a peeping tom,” Michael accuses him.